npapratovic/laravel-checklist/README.md

 - [ ] Use postmark for transactional emails
 - [ ] Use PEST for Laravel tests pestphp/pest
 - [ ] use phpstan/phpstan
-- [ ] avoid database cascade deletes and default values https://www.youtube.com/watch?v=OZGbySrPhX0
+- [ ] avoid database cascade deletes and default values https://www.youtube.com/watch?v=OZGbySrPhX0  focus on maintaining data integrity at the database level and handling business logic within the application layer.
+In other words, data doesn’t get deleted unless it’s explicitly defined in the application domain.
 - [ ] use rectorphp if you use legacy code rector/rector https://www.youtube.com/watch?v=15tsiv6AvnE
 - [ ] See Nuno Maduro essentials checklist: https://github.com/nunomaduro/essentials
 - [ ] https://www.youtube.com/live/DR1o-u2AFPA?si=0wslGiW6VcDU0Yf3&t=1662  <-- see here for defaults also LIVE 35